 From Fergana I went up to Tashkent, stayed a night there and then took the very comfortable morning train to Samarkand where I checked in to the fantatic Bahodir B&B. Just $7 (£4.43) for a dorm room with breakfast in an atmospheric old home a couple hundred metres from the historic centre.
 The shared bathroom was a highlight.
 Descending a few steps into a cave-like room, a blast of heat hit you.
 Flickering flames from the gas boiler were amplified a hundred times as they shone off the damp stone walls.
 There would be a scuttling sound as cockroaches scurried away from the few rays of sunlight you had allowed to enter their den.
 It felt like walking through the gates of hell.

 The sights in Samarkand are very distinct; little islands of history poking into the smart Russified city.
 Most impressive is the Registan, medieval Samarkand’s historic centre.
 Around a large plaza are three vast medressas, apparently some of world’s oldest.
 They have been extensively restored but no matter because the architecture is impressive, not just the history.
-They could be built today in central London and the would draw a crowd.
+If they were built in London today they would still draw a crowd.

 The Registan with Ulugbek Medressa (left) and Tilla-Kari Medressa (right).